We Were Hyphy

 We Were Hyphy is a 2022 documentary film about Hyphy, a sub-genre of hip-hop.

 The term hyphy (/ˈhaɪfiː/ HY-fee) is Oakland slang meaning "hyperactive".
 More specifically, it is an adjective describing hip hop and the culture associated with the area.
-The term was first coined by Oakland rapper Keak da Sneak.
+The term was coined by Oakland rapper Keak da Sneak.

 Synopsis

 This music documentary traces Hyphy's genesis on Bay Area streets and examines its influence with interviews from well-known Hyphy figures including Keak da Sneak and Mistah FAB to modern-day artists such as Kamaiyah, Rafael Casal, P-Lo, and G-Eazy who grew up during the Hyphy movement and were deeply influenced by it.

 The film takes viewers on a journey through Hyphy culture and sound, "showcasing a movement that uniquely captured a special time and place in modern history."

 Through interviews with Bay Area artists including G-Eazy and Kamaiyah, journalists, and industry professionals, We Were Hyphy provides an intimate glimpse into Hyphy culture from two perspectives – through the eyes of the artists who created the iconic sound, and through Bay Area residents who grew up under the influence of hyphy's "uniquely charismatic spell".

 The documentary opens on scenes of West Oakland, and shows a mural of Mac Dre and slow motion footage of a black muscle car doing a doughnut (driving). "‘Hyphy is a lot of different things.
 But at its core, it’s music,’ the film's narrator Benjamin Earl Turner explains."

 The regional subgenre, which the film succinctly describes as a sped-up and more eccentric version of Mobb Music, itself an earlier, grittier genre of Bay Area hip-hop, culminated in a number of high-profile releases: Super Sic Wit It by Mistah FAB, Super Hyphy by Keak Da Sneak, Feelin’ Myself by Mac Dre and, of course, Tell Me When To Go, by E-40.

 The film also tells the darker side of the hyphy movement's history, namely the impact that the untimely death of Mac Dre in 2004 had on the movement.

 The documentary reflects how hyphy is "an energy, a feeling" and something "that you feel inside," sampling from some of the genre's top hits and using archived footage to create a vivid experience that transports viewers to a different time and place.